coetzeer/freebsd_postgres_ansible/Readme.md

 There is no clustering or backups or tuning - both are installed Out of the box and not by any stretch of the imagination suitable for production.

+This is based on the instructions garnered from this useful web page: https://www.howtoforge.com/tutorial/how-to-install-postgresql-and-pgadmin-on-freebsd-11/

 I run this in an iocage jail in a jenkins server:

 ```